mysociety/message-manager/TROUBLESHOOTING.md

 In particular, check those subdomains.
 CORS is (correctly) unforgiving if you are not precise.

+## AJAX/CORS failing because of a 302 redirect

+If there's anything wrong with the ACO/ARO tables then you can get a "302: Found" response from Cake, which might not be what you're expecting.
+The `Location` returned *is* the referrer, which doesn't help.
+So if you get this behaviour, delete everything from the `aros`, `acos` and `aros_acos` tables and re-populate them with the contents of `db/initial_auth.sql`.

 ## Reply message (SMS) threads not working?
 Try rebuilding the tree.

 The threads (i.e., which message is a reply to which message) is implemented